HieuLe3006/Computer-Vision/1/README.md

 # Description
-This is a numeric character recognition system that is implemented based on convolutional neural network (CNN) and trained on MNIST dataset.<br />
+This is a numeric character recognition system that is implemented based on convolutional neural network (CNN) and trained on MNIST dataset.
+&nbsp;
+&nbsp;
 The neural network consists of these layers:
 - Inner Product layer
 - Pooling layer